 Generally, mushroom powder is, literally, just dried mushrooms that have been pulverized into a powder.
 It’s really that simple.
 And it can be made out of any culinary mushroom!
-In addition to its nutritional benefits, this powder adds mushrooms’ earthy, meaty flavor to whatever you mix it with.
+In addition to the nutritional benefits of mushroom powder, it also adds a mushrooms’ earthy, meaty flavor to whatever you mix it with.

 It’s even pretty easy to make it yourself.
 “Dehydrate the mushrooms first via dehydrator or in the oven on low heat for a long time,” says registered dietitian nutritionist and creator of The Sassy Dietitian Laura Ligos.
 “Once they are crispy and no longer spongy, you can throw them in a blender or food processor.”